140d/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-This is a Python implementation of a simple Tic Tac Toe game, where a player can play against a bot.
+This is a Python implementation of a simple Tic-Tac-Toe game, where a player can play against a bot.
 The bot employs an intelligent strategy to make moves, including blocking the opponent and taking the most favorable available move.
 The game is played on a 3x3 grid, and the player alternates with the bot, starting with player "X."

 ---